-“Beautiful hotel on Tulum beach with idyllic sea views from each room; well-designed simplicity at its best”
+“Beautiful hotel on Tulum beach with idyllic sea views; well-designed simplicity at its best”

 At Villa las Estrellas you'll find a fantastic restaurant and 9 stylish, minimalist rooms under traditional Mayan palapa roofs; there's also a pool and shaded lounging area hidden in the garden.
 It has the feel of a private home, with loads of space and beautiful furnishings throughout - four-poster beds, mosaicked tables, white-wood lanterns.
 As with everything, if you look a little closer it isn't perfect.
 Much of your stay here will depend on other guests - if they smoke or talk loudly or have heavy feet, you'll know about it.
 It's also devoid of mod cons (no phones, TV, limited WiFi), though that's half the point.
 But it's immaculately clean throughout and with celebrities booking it out for Christmas, we're clearly not the only ones with stars - estrellas - in our eyes.

-- Amazing, uninterrupted sea views, and being able to walk straight out from the hotel onto that white-sand beach
+- The location: amazing, uninterrupted sea views, and being able to walk straight out from the hotel onto that magnificent white-sand beach

 - Watching pelicans fly by in formation every morning

-- Rooms vary in size, and 4 and 5 are directly above the bar so you may hear the music (in room 5 in particular), but it winds down at 10pm
+- Rooms vary in size, and some are directly above the bar so you may hear the music, but it winds down at 10pm

 Best time to go